The Fishing News of the Week will run tomorrow (Tuesday).

 Believe it or not, Fishing-themed Valentines are quite collectable.
 I was able to purchase a number of these for $2-$5 each, but some of them -- especially those showing actual tackle like a rod, reel, or lure -- can bring twice as much.
 And of course, the older ones and the colorful ones tend to be more valuable, as long as they are in good shape.

-So this Valentine's Day, print out a fishing-themed Valentine to share with your sweetheart!
+Go ahead and print out a fishing-themed Valentine to share with your sweetheart!
 They will thank you for it!

 -- Dr. Todd